-- The Finance Committee will meet to review the loan application and supporting documents.
+- 1. The five member Finance Committee will meet to review the loan application and supporting documents.
 The Program Administrator also attends the meetings to take minutes and to provide information, especially in the absence of the applicant. - 2.
 The Finance Committee will evaluate each application according to the following criteria: - a) Eligibility under LB 840 - b) Soundness and credibility of the business proposal. - c) If the business fits into one of the priority categories established by the plan for assistance. - d) Track record, credibility, and credit worthiness of applicant. - e) Ability to leverage significant private financing. - f) Probability that the business assistance will be repaid. - g) Other criteria that the Finance Committee may establish for application review. - h) Decision of the Finance Committee will be final. - 3.
 The Finance Committee will review a checklist of the forms and documents that were reviewed during loan review.
 A member of the Finance Committee will sign off on the form after the review is complete. - 4.
-The Finance Committee may recommend the loan for approval to the Ewing Village Board, request additional information from the applicant, or not recommend the request.
-If the Finance Committee does not recommend a loan application, the applicant may apply again at a later date.
+The Finance Committee may recommend the loan for approval to the O'Neill City Council, not recommend the request, or request additional information from the applicant.
+If the Finance Committee does not recommend a loan application, their decision is final.
+The applicant may apply again at a later date.

 The Finance Committee members do not speak on behalf of the entire committee.
 Applicants are welcome to discuss their application with one or more members of the committee.
-Finance Committee members must remind the applicants that their opinion is only one of five and that the entire committee must make the recommendation to the Ewing Village Board.
+Finance Committee members must remind the applicants that their opinion is only one of five and that the entire committee must make the recommendation to the O'Neill City Council.
 The committee will abide by the majority vote of the committee.